Mirantis/mke-docs/content/docs/concepts/configuration.md

       role: worker
     ```

-## Choose addons
+## Choose services

-A core component of MKE 4 is a default set of curated and tested addons that you
+A core component of MKE 4 is a default set of curated and tested services that
-can install by running `mkectl init` and subsequently applying the generated
+you can install by running `mkectl init` and subsequently applying the
-configuration file.
+generated configuration file.

-Using the MKE configuration file, you can enable and disable the MKE 4 addons,
+Using the MKE configuration file, you can enable and disable a number of the
-as well as modify their settings.
+available MKE 4 services, as well as modify the settings of those services.

 <!-- Discuss with SME NNeisen moving "Create configuration" to "Getting Started" -->